0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/topology-service.md

 1. **Cloud first.**

-    The Global Service will be deployed in Cloud, and use Cloud managed services to operate.
+    The Topology Service will be deployed in Cloud, and use Cloud managed services to operate.
 Those services at later point could be extended with on-premise equivalents if required.

-    The Global Service will be written using a dual dialect:
+    The Topology Service will be written using a dual dialect:

     - GoogleSQL to run at scale for GitLab.com with Cloud Spanner
     - PostgreSQL for use internally and later provide on-premise compatibility.

 1. **Small.**

-    The Global Service due to its criticality in architecture will be limited to provide only essential functions required for cluster to operate.
+    The Topology Service due to its criticality in architecture will be limited to provide only essential functions required for cluster to operate.

 ## Requirements